-Aretha Franklin, The Queen Of Soul Dies At 76
+Aretha Franklin, The Queen Of Soul; Her Legacy Lives On

-Award-winning songstress and the undisputed “Queen of Soul”, Aretha Franklin died at 9:50 a.m. at her home in Detroit, surrounded by family and friends, according to a statement on behalf of Franklin’s family from her longtime publicist Gwendolyn Quinn.
+Award-winning songstress and the undisputed “Queen of Soul”, Aretha Franklin died August 18, 2018 at 9:50 a.m. at her home in Detroit, surrounded by family and friends.

 The singer had been reported to be in failing health for years and appeared frail in recent photos, but she kept her struggles private.